 Oral glucose tolerance test

 A second test must be done in all cases (except if you have acute signs and symptoms).
 Once diabetes has been diagnosed, ask your doctor to refer you for diabetes education.
-The Canadian Diabetes Association also has many resources to help you understand diabetes better and live a long and healthy life.
+Diabetes Canada also has many resources to help you understand diabetes better and live a long and healthy life.